adriancorcoran/react-solar-system/README.md

 ## Getting Started

-After cloning, run `npm start` in your console to start up the project and then visit [http://localhost:3000](http://localhost:3000) to view it in the browser.
+After cloning, run `npm install` in your console to install dependencies and then `npm start` to start up the server.
+Then visit [http://localhost:3000](http://localhost:3000) to view it in the browser.